mybb/mybb/SECURITY.md

 You can also reach us at security@mybb.com for security concerns, however we recommend using Private Inquiries for best feedback.

 Open [**mybb.com/security**](https://mybb.com/get-involved/security/#composing-a-good-report) with complete instructions on how to report vulnerabilities to maximize the efficiency, help MyBB secure users as soon as possible and receive recognition.
-You will also learn what issues we are looking after, how to limit harm to other people and what the disclosure process will look like.
+You will also learn what issues we look after, how to limit harm to other people and what the disclosure process will look like.